mhdslh/notes---Kubernetes/README.md

 ---
 Helpful 'kubectl' commands:
-- kubectl explain <resource-type>: to find out about api version for a resource type.
+- kubectl explain <resource-type>: to find out about api group, version, and each field in its manifest.
+For example `kubectl explain customresourcedefinitions.spec.versions.served` explains .spec.versions.served field of customresourcedefinitions.
 - kubectl top <node or pod>: to see the resource consumption for nodes or pods.

 ---
 Links: